GustikS/NeuraLogic/Resources/KNOWN_ISSUES.md

 `squishLastLayer` is set. `recalculate()` computes the error first, so the stored value is right, but any later call answers differently. **Measured**: outputs `0, 1, 0.7` became `0.5, 0.73, 0.67`.
 Fixing it means deciding whether the metrics should work on copies, which changes what reporting does.

+**A learnable value on an example fact is not part of the model and cannot be trained.** The model is built from the template, and `NeuralModel.maxWeightIndex` is fixed then; example facts are parsed afterwards and their weights get indices from the samples' own factory. `NeuronFactory.createFactNeuron` still marks such a neuron `hasLearnableValue`, so it looks trainable and is not. **Measured** on `debug/leaves`, whose template has no weights at all: the model holds one weight, the fixed logical `one` at index `-1`, while the example fact `1.0 node_feature(a2)` carries a learnable weight at index 2.
+Reaching it threw `ArrayIndexOutOfBoundsException: Index 2 out of bounds for length 1` in `WeightUpdater.visit`, which now drops the gradient and says so once instead.
+Note the sizing is loose in its own right - `maxWeightIndex` is derived from `allWeights.size()-1`, a count standing in for a maximum index, which only works while the indices are dense from zero.
+This never surfaced before because top-down iteration skipped the neuron that held it (see Fixed).
+Deciding it means deciding whether a leading value on an example fact is data or a parameter.

 **Importing `Sources` from JSON fails on JDK 16+.** Gson reads the private fields of `java.io.File`.
 The surefire flag fixes the build only; at runtime this still needs the same `--add-opens` or a Gson type adapter